hestiaAI/website.template/src/site/home/fr/index.md

   understand the privacy problems they create, and work to improve data literacy."
 community_link_text: Join us
+mission_title: We work to understand what's being done
 mission_description: >-
   We want to understand many privacy risks that we, as app users, are confronted with when looking for a date online: unwanted ads, discrimination